 What's that?
 You don't like rhyming poetry?
 Pshaw!
 You mean you don't like bad rhyming poetry.
 We don't, either.
 That's why we filled Boys at Play with the best light verse we knew how to write.
 We got us a fistfull of rhymes that cut crystal.
 Includes comics by Wing L. Mui.
 We donate $1 per copy sold to the Amherst College Annual Fund.

 Sometimes, a whole book of poetry is more than you're up for.
 We understand.
 That's why Bicycle Comics is pleased to announce our innovative series of poetry flights.
-For just 99¢, you'll be able to sample an assortment of our traditional, hand-crafted limericks.
+For 99¢, you'll be able to sample an assortment of our traditional, hand-crafted limericks.
 We distill each batch with Adobe Acrobat using carefully embedded fonts on custom-made textured TIFF backgrounds, and then we group them into thematic tasting flights of three or four limericks.
 They pair delightfully with eReaders, mobile phones, or traditional computers.
-Our menu is seasonal and we rotate our selection monthly.
-For August 2011, we offer the following flights...
+Our menu is seasonal and we rotate our selection regularly.
+For July 2017, we offer the following flights...